-- In general, the evidence for the above guidelines has been rated as either low or moderate, with many of the guidelines relying on expert opinion. - The developer conducted a literature review to supplement the KDOQI guidelines (literature reviewed through 2017) by using the following search in PubMed: "Arteriovenous fistula OR venous catheter AND dialysis AND published January 1, 2017-2020 (present)." - In general, the recent articles offer additional support for the general concepts laid out in the KDOQI guidelines that AV fistula continue to be the preferred vascular access for most, but not all patients on dialysis, and that long-term catheters are associated with higher rates of infection and potentially mortality as well. - Long-term catheters are still viewed as the least desirable vascular access, primarily due to the increased risk of blood-stream infections with increased recognition of certain patient characteristics and scenarios where this access type may be the most appropriate. - The Committee also noted that catheter lock and catheter cap solutions are not included in the evidence submission. - The discussion on performance gap noted that the analysis of CROWNWeb data from 2018 indicated the facility-level mean percentage of patient-months with a long-term catheter was 12.4%. - The Committee also reviewed submitted disparities information indicating that advanced age, female sex, ethnicity, dialysis vintage, and unemployment status are statistically significant predictors for odds of long-term catheter use.
+- When this measure was originally submitted for NQF endorsement, the evidence to support the measure was based largely on the National Kidney Foundation's (NKF) Kidney Disease Outcomes Quality Initiative (KDOQI) Clinical Practice Guideline for Vascular Access published in 2006.
+The NKF recently made substantial revisions to these guidelines that were released on 3/12/20. - The revised guidelines emphasize a patient-focused approach that recommends the development of an End-Stage Kidney Disease (ESKD) Life-Plan and urges providers to not only consider the current vascular access, but also subsequent access needs as well in the context of a comprehensive evaluation of the patient's lifetime with ESKD. - In general, the evidence for the above guidelines has been rated as either low or moderate, with many of the guidelines relying on expert opinion. - The developer conducted a literature review to supplement the KDOQI guidelines (literature reviewed through 2017) by using the following search in PubMed: "Arteriovenous fistula OR venous catheter AND dialysis AND published January 1, 2017-2020 (present)." - In general, the recent articles offer additional support for the general concepts laid out in the KDOQI guidelines that AV fistula continues to be the preferred vascular access for most, but not all, patients on dialysis and that long-term catheters are associated with higher rates of infection and, potentially, mortality as well. - Long-term catheters are still viewed as the least desirable vascular access, primarily due to the increased risk of blood-stream infections with increased recognition of certain patient characteristics and scenarios where this access type may be the most appropriate. - The Committee also noted that catheter lock and catheter cap solutions are not included in the evidence submission. - The discussion on performance gap noted that the analysis of CROWNWeb data from 2018 indicated the facility-level mean percentage of patient-months with a long-term catheter was 12.4%. - The Committee also reviewed submitted disparities information indicating that advanced age, female sex, ethnicity, dialysis vintage, and unemployment status are statistically significant predictors for odds of long-term catheter use.

-2. Scientific Acceptability of Measure Properties: The measure meets the scientific acceptability criteria
+2. Scientific Acceptability of Measure Properties: The measure meets the scientific acceptability criteria.